icruz12/icruz.github.io/README.md

 # icruz.github.io
-Cloned a repository and added my name and email in it s well as a few descriptions.
+Cloned a repository which was aded to my folders.
+Then added my name and email in it s well as a few descriptions.